 What's great about it

 Studies show the health benefits from following a diet rich in vegetables and wholefoods include weight loss, diabetes control, lowered insulin secretion and a reduced risk for diabetes, cardiovascular disease and high blood pressure.
 Vegetables and whole foods are low in calories yet still fill you up, providing your body with nutrient-dense macro- and micronutrients so you can function at an optimum level.

-100 g ( 2 good handfuls) baby spinach leaves
+60 g baby spinach leaves

-6 spring onion, sliced
+3 spring onions, sliced

-250 g (1 punnet) cherry tomato, halved
+250g cherry tomato, halved

-2 tablespoons pomegranate molasses ( see notes)
+2 tablespoons pomegranate molasses

 2 tablespoons cold pressed olive oil or flaxseed oil